 - At the end of five years of training, TBP residents will have completed 24 months of Pediatrics, 18 months of General Psychiatry and 18 months of Child & Adolescent Psychiatry.

-- The program is designed to provide a planned and integrated educational experience, with graduated responsibility for patient care and teaching as residents advance.
-Interaction with pediatric and psychiatric resident colleagues is ongoing, both in the clinical settings and within didactics.
+- The TBP provides an integrated educational experience, with graduated responsibility for patient care and teaching.
+Interaction with pediatric and psychiatric resident colleagues is ongoing, both in the clinical settings and within didactics educational sessions.

-- Additionally, a pediatric and/or child psychiatry faculty supervisor will meet with a resident regularly throughout training to discuss clinical issues encountered in all training experiences.
+- Additionally, a pediatric and/or child psychiatry faculty supervisor will meet with a resident regularly throughout training to discuss clinical issues encountered in all training experiences and to provide mentorship.

-- The Triple Board Program actively incorporates and integrates a combination of Pediatrics, Psychiatry, and Child Psychiatry into each of the five years of training.
+- The TBP actively incorporates and integrates a combination of Pediatrics, Psychiatry, and Child Psychiatry into each of the five years of training.

-Pediatric Primary Care experience starts with two weeks of ambulatory medicine and a half day per week continuity clinic that continues for all five years of the program.
+During intern year, the pediatric primary care experience begins with four weeks of ambulatory medicine and a half day per week continuity clinic that continues for all five years of the program.
 Continuity clinic gives residents the opportunity to learn outpatient pediatrics and childhood development while building relationships with patients and their families over time.

-Interns also spend two months working in the Psychiatric Emergency Room (DEC) which provides the opportunity to learn acute diagnosis and management of a wide variety of psychiatric illness.
-During this time interns work with psychiatric attending physicians with a variety of backgrounds.
-Two weeks of night shift will also allow for more independent development of skills under one-on-one guidance of psychiatric emergency medicine physicians.
+Interns also spend two months training in psychiatry by working in the Diagnostic Evaluation Center (DEC), which provides the opportunity to learn acute diagnosis and management of a wide variety of psychiatric illnesses in an acute care setting.
+Two weeks of night shifts during the DEC rotation allows for more independent development of skills under one-on-one guidance of psychiatric emergency medicine physicians.

-Psychiatry didactics begin for one afternoon a week focusing on the fundamentals of psychiatry including pharmacology, dynamic and evidence-based therapies.
+Psychiatry didactics begin for one afternoon per week during the second half of the year and focuses on the fundamentals of psychiatry including pharmacology, dynamic and evidence-based therapies.